muritane/coordination-architecture/docs/00_core/executability_constraint.md

 Executable systems include technical systems, institutions, markets, legal regimes, organizations, and organisms.

----
+### Horizon (H)
+The time span over which viability is evaluated.

+Without a specified horizon, persistence claims are incomplete.

 ### Execution

-Execution is the **actualization of a representation** as a sequence of state transitions governed by system topology and constraints.
+Execution is the **actualization of a representation** as a sequence of state transitions governed by system topology and enforced constraints.

 Execution is indifferent to:

 - intent,
 - belief,
 - justification,
-- interpretation.
+- narrative coherence.

-Within a fixed system *S* and horizon *H*, execution is **discrete**:
-a representation either commits or does not commit.

 ---

-## Structural Accountability
+## Structural accountability

-Structural accountability is **exposure to non-negotiable consequences** produced by execution.
+**Structural accountability** is exposure to non-negotiable consequences produced by execution.

-A representation is structurally accountable if and only if:
+A representation is structurally accountable (with respect to persistence over H in S) iff:

 - its execution injects disturbance into constrained systems,
 - that disturbance encounters enforced invariants,
-- degradation or failure becomes legible within a horizon.
+- degradation or failure becomes legible within the relevant horizon.

-Accountability here is **systemic**, not moral or interpersonal.
+Accountability here is systemic, not moral or interpersonal.

 ---

-## The Executability Constraint (Formal)
+## The executability constraint (formal)

-For a representation to be **diagnostic or action-guiding with respect to persistence**, it must:
+For a representation to be diagnostic or action-guiding **with respect to persistence**, it must:

 - commit to execution through constrained systems,
 - accept the consequences produced by that execution.

-Absent such commitment, representations remain **structurally untested**, regardless of coherence, plausibility, or rhetorical strength.
+Absent such commitment, representations remain **structurally untested**, regardless of plausibility, coherence, or rhetorical strength.

 ---

+## Two-layer model: reasoner vs system

+Most misreadings come from collapsing two distinct layers.

+### Cognitive layer (reasoner discipline)
+What distinctions a reasoner must preserve to avoid hallucinating:

+- rollback where none exists,
+- permission where none is enforced,
+- harmlessness where buffers are merely masking cost,
+- local success where topology is exporting failure.

+This layer is about **distinction preservation** under pressure.

+### Control layer (system enforcement)
+What mechanisms make distinctions **load-bearing**:

+- gates,
+- invariants,
+- defaults,
+- refusal paths,
+- interface contracts,
+- enforcement surfaces and audit surfaces.

+This layer is about **runtime enforcement**, not belief.

+A reasoner can preserve distinctions perfectly and still fail if the system lacks enforcement.
+A system can enforce constraints perfectly even when the reasoner is confused.

+---

-## The Executability Boundary
+## The executability boundary

 Executability defines a boundary in the reasoning stack.

 **Above the boundary**

-- semantics,
 - meaning,
 - values,
 - narrative,
 - ideology,
+- justification,
-- justification.
+- interpretation.

 **At the boundary**

-- compilation,
+- compilation into action,
 - invocation,
-- defaults,
-- omission,
-- interface crossing.
+- interface crossing,
+- defaults and omission semantics,
+- scope selection (which system, which horizon).

 **Below the boundary**
 - invariants,
 - capacity limits,
-- buffering,
+- buffering and queues,
-- latency,
+- latency and propagation,
-- irreversibility,
+- irreversibility and debt,
-- failure.
+- failure modes.

 Crossing the boundary converts explanation into exposure.

 ---

-## Execution, Partiality, and Horizon Slicing
+## Commitment semantics: binary per interface, vector across interfaces

+Within a fixed system interface and horizon, execution is **discrete**:

+> a representation either **commits** or it does not.

+Confusions arise when people treat “whole-system readiness” as a scalar commitment.

+### Interface commitment (binary)
+At any single execution interface, there is a commit point:
+- an event after which the system’s state transition is no longer retractable by the actor at that interface.

+Examples (interface-relative):
+- “message accepted by remote server”,
+- “funds settled”,
+- “access revoked in production IAM”,
+- “contract executed under jurisdictional formalities”.

+### System readiness (predicate over a commit vector)
+Real systems often have multiple interfaces whose commits are not globally atomic.

+Represent the world-state as a **commit vector**:
+- Legal_commit ∈ {0,1}
+- Settlement_commit ∈ {0,1}
+- Operational_commit ∈ {0,1}
+- Enforcement_commit ∈ {0,1}
+- Access_commit ∈ {0,1}
+- Public_commit ∈ {0,1}
+(etc.)

+“Ready” is not “graded commitment.”
+“Ready” is a **predicate**: which components must be 1 for the claim to be load-bearing.

+Mistake class:
+- treating one component’s commit (announcement, signature, demo) as equivalent to whole-stack readiness.

+---

+## Apparent partiality: staging, substitution, horizon slicing

 Execution does not occur partially **within a fixed system and horizon**.